-The following categories of loans held by the Authority's General Fund had the following aggregate outstanding principal balances, in millions, rounded to the nearest million, as of June 30, 2020.
-The total may not match the sum of the categories due to rounding.
+The following categories of loans held by the Authority's General Fund had the following aggregate outstanding principal balances, as of December 31, 2020:

-Self-Insured First Mortgage Loans \$24
+Self-Insured First Mortgage Loans \$25

-Self-Insured Second Mortgage Loans 1
+Self-Insured Second Mortgage Loans 0

-Securitized through GNMA and held by the Authority 613
+Securitized through GNMA and held by the Authority 663

-Insured by FHA 162
+Insured by FHA 160

-Insured by VA 3
+Guaranteed by VA 3

-Insured by RD 5
+Guaranteed by RD $\underline{4}$

-Total \$808
+Total \$855

 The following two charts show the distribution of the Authority's General Fund Loans.
-Both charts are as of June 30, 2020 and loan balances are in millions of dollars.
-Certain amounts may not sum to the total due to rounding.
+Both charts are as of December 31, 2020.